Jason2Brownlee/AlgorithmAfternoon/content/books/particle_swarm/chapter02.md

 particle.current_position += new_velocity
 ```

 4. Ensure that the particle's position remains within the defined search space boundaries.
 If a particle exceeds the boundaries, you can either clip its position to the nearest boundary or implement a boundary handling technique like reflection or wrapping.
+Also clip the particle velocity to a reasonable bound, such as [-1, 1].

 ### Exercise 3: Visualization and Observation